swellstores/swell-js/stripe_klarna_ideal.md

 This guide describes how to integrate Klarna and iDEAL using Stripe sources with a custom checkout flow.

-Connect a Stripe account to Swell (Settings > Payments); open "Advanced options" under Stripe settings and check `Enable Klarna` / `Enable iDEAL`.
+Start by connecting a Stripe account to Swell (Settings > Payments); open "Advanced options" under Stripe settings and check `Enable Klarna` / `Enable iDEAL`.

 ### Using Stripe.js
 ​